Polprzewodnikowy/SummerCart64/docs/06_build_guide.md

 For initial programming you are going to need a PC and a USB to UART (serial) adapter (3.3V signaling is required).
 These steps assume you are using modern Windows OS (version 10 or higher).

-As for software here's list of required applications:
+As for software, here's list of required applications:
  - [FT_PROG](https://ftdichip.com/utilities/#ft_prog) - FTDI FT232H EEPROM programming software
  - [Python 3](https://www.python.org/downloads/) with `pip3` - necessary for initial programming script: `primer.py`